brandonhyc/note_collection/基础笔记/HTML_CSS_JS/CSS.md

     * static: it is always positioned according to the normal flow of the page.
     * fixed: it always stays in the same place even if the page is scrolled *NOT KEEP SPACE*
     * relative: it is positioned relative to its normal position. *KEEP SPACE*
-    * absolute: is positioned relative to the nearest positioned ancestor *NOT KEEP SPACE* (instead of positioned relative to the viewport, like fixed).
+    * absolute: is positioned relative to parent element positioned ancestor *NOT KEEP SPACE* (instead of positioned relative to the viewport, like fixed).
     * sticky/: An element with position: sticky; is positioned based on the user's scroll position.